 In the context of our soccer games, our coaches helped guide our conversations to focus on areas that would tangibly improve performance.
 One example comes from the games when we would play on turf fields instead of grass fields.
 Instead of focusing on the field or other factors outside our control, we would spend most of our conversations focusing on necessary changes to our formation or offensive and defensive strategies.
 It was these changes that mattered and made a difference in our performance.

 Similarly, culture has a myriad of facets you can focus on.
 Using a survey provides clarity on where to invest resources and leads to greater results from these investments.

 3. Measurement builds stronger cultures.

 Measurement also gives employees a voice.
-Doing so provides the opportunity for everyone to feel included and engage with the strategy moving forward, each of which lead to the cultural benefits we’re after.
+Doing so provides the opportunity for everyone to feel included and engage with the strategy moving forward, each of which leads to the cultural benefits we’re after.

-In our soccer games, our halftime conversations provided an avenue for decision-making that was not based solely off our coaches’ perspective.
+In our soccer games, our halftime conversations provided an avenue for decision-making that was not based solely on our coaches’ perspective.
 It was built with everyone’s contribution.
-In turn, this naturally increased our buy-in and ensured the game plan was best aligned to our coaches’ strategy and each player’s needs.
+In turn, this naturally increased our buy-in and ensured the game plan was best aligned with our coaches’ strategy and each player’s needs.
 As a result, we were more willing to engage with the midgame adjustments.